-Here are 4 heart healthy tips to keep in mind when shoveling snow:
+Here are four heart-healthy tips to keep in mind when shoveling snow:

-- Don’t eat a heavy meal prior or soon after shoveling.
+- Don’t eat a heavy meal before or soon after shoveling.
 Eating a large meal can put an extra load on your heart.

-- Use a small shovel or consider a snow blower.
+- Use a small shovel or consider a snowblower.
 The act of lifting heavy snow can raise blood pressure acutely during the lift.
-It is safer to lift smaller amounts more times, than to lug a few huge shovelfuls of snow.
-When possible, simply push the snow.
+It is safer to lift smaller amounts more times than to lug a few huge shovelfuls of snow.
+When possible, push the snow.

 Learn the heart attack warning signs, listen to your body, and remember this: Even if you’re not sure it’s a heart attack, have it checked out (tell a doctor about your symptoms).
 Minutes matter!
 Fast action can save lives — maybe your own.
 Don’t wait more than five minutes to call 9-1-1.

-Note: Consult a doctor before shoveling snow if you have a medical condition, don’t exercise on a regular basis or are middle aged or older.
+Note: Consult a doctor before shoveling snow if you have a medical condition, don’t exercise regularly, or are middle-aged or older.